RenatoGeh/gospn/README.md

     `dog`, `cat` and `mouse`.
   - Copy your class instances into `/data/ds/classname`.
 2. Compile the dataset into a `.data` file:
-  - Go to `/src/` and replace the dataset name to your own:
+  - Go to `/src/main.go` and replace the dataset name with your own:

     ```
     const dataset = "ds"